-- Reading and responding to a variety of texts, including literary, non-literary and media texts. - Texts will include a range of modern and older poems, novels and plays - Writing for a range of audiences and purposes. - Speaking and listening in a range of contexts.
+- Reading and responding to a variety of texts, including literary, non-literary and media texts. - Texts will include a range of modern and older prose and non-fiction extracts. - Writing for a range of audiences and purposes. - Speaking and listening in a range of contexts.